umcu/dutch-medical-concepts/README.md

 MetamorphoSys is used to install a subset of UMLS.
 During the installation process it is possible to select sources, and thereby crafting a specific subset for your use case.
 In our case, our primary goal is to select the Dutch terms.
 - Select Install UMLS
 - Select destination directory.
 For example `02_ExtractSubset/2020AA-dutch`.
-- Select the configuration file.
+- Select the included configuration file `dutch_subset.prop`.
 This will select the sources I used for building the list of Dutch UMLS terms.
 The following sources are included.

 | Source name | Source Abbreviation | Last updated | Concepts |
 |---|---|---|---|